U.S. investor group urges halt to dual-class structures in IPOs

 The council, whose members include pension funds, endowments and other large investors, has pushed for equal voting rights at established companies in the past without winning many changes.

-Bertsch and others said the group is putting a new focus on stopping dual-class and multiclass structures in IPOs now after a steady stream of them lately including e-commerce company Alibaba Group Holding Ltd deal-provider Groupon Inc and social network LinkedIn Corp.
+Bertsch and others said the group is putting a new focus on stopping dual-class and multiclass structures in IPOs now after a steady stream of them lately including e-commerce company Alibaba Group Holding Ltd (BABA.N) deal-provider Groupon Inc (GRPN.O) and social network LinkedIn Corp LNKD.N.

 Out of 174 U.S. IPOs in 2015, 27 valued collectively at $12.6 billion used dual-class structures, according to Dealogic.
 In 2014, 36 IPOs used the structure, with a total value of $9.9 billion, out of a total of 292 U.S. IPOs.

-Corporate leaders have defended the structures at bigger companies including Viacom Inc and Google parent Alphabet Inc. They argued the extra voting power given to founders and top executives helps protect against pressure for short-term returns, especially as activist hedge funds gain clout.
+Corporate leaders have defended the structures at bigger companies including Viacom Inc (VIAB.O) and Google parent Alphabet Inc (GOOGL.O).
+They argued the extra voting power given to founders and top executives helps protect against pressure for short-term returns, especially as activist hedge funds gain clout.

-Another example involves Ford Motor Co, which at its annual meeting on May 12 will vote on a shareholder resolution seeking a one-vote-per-share structure.
+Another example involves Ford Motor Co (F.N), which at its annual meeting on May 12 will vote on a shareholder resolution seeking a one-vote-per-share structure.
 Currently members of the Ford family hold Class B shares that control 40 percent of voting rights.

 Ford argues the structure is worth preserving, noting that it helped the company avoid bankruptcy during the 2008 financial crisis.
 “The long history of Ford family involvement in the Company has been one of its greatest strengths,” the company said in its recent proxy filing.